 Tournament Directors, continue to check this section for important news, information and links.

 Hosting a tournament is not simply an expansion of what you already do as a club.
-It requires a highly motivated group of volunteers to run the tournament, along with resources such as helpers to work during the tournament, top quality fields, and knowledgeable referees.
+It requires a highly motivated group of volunteers to run the tournament, along with resources such as helpers to work during the tournament, top quality fields and knowledgeable referees.
 It takes months to lay the groundwork for a successful tournament, and both the Board of Directors and the tournament volunteers must be committed to success before the decision is made to host one.
 Another factor that enters into the decision is the short length of summer tournament season in Minnesota.
-In 2012, there were forty-nine tournaments hosted by MYSA clubs in the time period between the beginning of May and the end of July.
+In 2013, there were 50 tournaments hosted by other organizations in the time period between the beginning of May and the end of July.

 After the Board has voted to host a tournament (recorded in the meeting minutes), the work begins.
-The first step is to apply for sanctioning through the Minnesota Youth Soccer Association.
-There are several important deadlines that need to be met for hosting tournaments in the calendar year for 2013.
+The first step is to apply for sanctioning through the Minnesota Youth Soccer Association (MYSA).
+There are several important deadlines that need to be met for hosting tournaments in the calendar year for 2014.
+They are as follows:

 International - $475.00 (U.S. Soccer Federation fees also apply.)